elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

     /vmfs/volumes/520-731-c1cc-0100  M2   520-731-c1cc-0100     true  VMFS-5  321854111744  106085482496

-Now let&#8217;s migrate some VMs to the Mac Mini.
+Now let's migrate some VMs to the Mac Mini.

 ### Options to copy a VM without vCenter

-I didn&#8217;t have a vCenter running so I had to do some manual steps.
+I didn't have a vCenter running so I had to do some manual steps.
 There are a couple of ways of doing this:

 *   You can use VMware Converter, <a href="http://www.youtube.com/watch?v=Jf4_4sTNBg8" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.youtube.com/watch?v=Jf4_4sTNBg8']);">here</a> is a pretty cool video on the process
 *   You can use **vmkfstools** and cp, like Jarret described <a href="http://virtuallyhyper.com/2012/04/cloning-a-vm-from-the-command-line/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/04/cloning-a-vm-from-the-command-line/']);">here</a>: